AdaCore/why3/doc/whyml.rst

       result = i + length l /\ no_zero l

 Solving the problem is simply a matter of calling ``search`` with 0 as first argument.
-The code is given :numref:`fig.LinkedList`.
+The code is given below.
 The verification conditions are all discharged automatically.

 .. code-block:: whyml

     module SearchingALinkedList

-      use import int.Int
+      use int.Int
       use export list.List
       use export list.Length
       use export list.Nth